IntersectMBO/ouroboros-consensus/docs/AnOverviewOfConsensus.md

-  * Whenever the Ouroboros protocol specifies that (a stake pool operating) a particular node should lead, that node should extend the best chain it has seen so far by minting a new block, which should contain as many transactions as possible.
+  * Whenever the Ouroboros protocol specifies that (a stake pool operating) a particular node should lead, that node should extend the best chain it has seen so far by minting a new block, which should contain as many valid transactions as possible.

   * The net should be very difficult to disrupt.
 For example, a successful